manlito/ransac/README.md

     threshold: 2.5,     // Used to determine if error is good enough
     maxIterations: 30,  // Number of times RANSAC will try a model
     inliersRatio: 0.7,  // To accept a model, atl least 85% of points must fit
-    improveModelWithConcensusSet: false, // If model function supports more than sampleSize points, set this true to improve accepted models
+    improveModelWithConcensusSet: false // If model function supports more than sampleSize points, set this true to improve accepted models
 };

 ```